Mboga/Landcover-AI/README.md

 - Virtual environments are project specific, allowing you to manage dependencies independently for each project.

-5. For a mac environment, the following environment variables need to be set.
+5. For a mac environment, the following environment variables need to be set (https://pytorch-lighting.readthedocs.io/en/latest/starter/installation_mac.html).
 This is because we are not using an nvidia chip, but instead an apple silicon based chip.

 ``` export GRPC_PYTHON_BUILD_SYSTEM_OPENSSL=1```
 ``` export GRPC_PYTHON_BUILD_SYSTEM_ZLIB=1 ```